ncahill89/EIV_IGP/README.md

 # EIV_IGP

-⚠️ Known Bug Notice: A bug affecting temporal erros was identified in earlier versions of this repository.
+⚠️ Known Bug Notice: A bug affecting temporal errors was identified in earlier versions of this repository.

 ✅ Fix: The issue has been resolved in the most recent version.
 Please download or clone the latest version from the repository.